vhaasteren/anpta_containers/README.md

 This repo provides a reproducible docker image for PTA analysis.
 The main goal is for this image to be converted into a singularity container for use on High Throughput Clusters.
 The workflow is as follows

 First create the docker image from the Dockerfile locally.
-The docker-compose file contains the instruction to use the x86_64 architecture, so that even Apple Silicon users with an arm processor can do this.
 Then, the docker image needs to be saved to a tarball so that it can be copied over to a computing cluster that runs singularity (in case singularity does not run locally, like on apple silicon).
 Then, singularity can convert the docker tarball to a singularity container.

 Images and targets